 Access Our Collections and Services

-- Instructional Services: Bowdoin faculty who would like to schedule an online session or, in the case of first-year writing seminars only, an onsite visit for your class, please contact Marieke Van Der Steenhoven at firstname.lastname@example.org.
-Visit our online learning resources site for more details as well as ideas about how to incorporate object-based learning in to an online learning environment.
+- Instructional Services: Bowdoin faculty who would like to schedule an online session or an onsite visit for your class, please contact Marieke Van Der Steenhoven at email@example.com.
+Visit our online learning resources site for more details as well as ideas about how to incorporate object-based learning into an online learning environment.

 - Digital Collections: More than 300,000 items in Special Collections have been digitized and are freely available online across a variety of platforms.
 These sources can easily be incorporated into research and teaching.
 FMI contact Digital Archivist, Meagan Doyle at email@example.com.